Cole-Dylewski/alpaca-databricks-market-data-poc/README.md

 ### Bronze Layer (Raw Ingestion)

-* Data is pulled from multiple market data sources (e.g., Alpaca, Yahoo Finance, Alpha Vantage, etc.)
+* Data is pulled from Yahoo Finance using the `yfinance` library
 * Raw records are ingested with minimal transformation
 * Metadata such as ingestion timestamp and data source are added
 * Data is written append-only to Delta tables